ovidiuch/aufond/README.md

 ### Running locally

-aufond is as easy to start as any other Meteor.js app.
+aufond is as easy to start as any other Meteor app.
 Just run `meteor` from the repo root.

 ### Running in the cloud